nearform/commentami/docs/example-auth-and-user-data.md

 Once the `auth.js` is up and the plugin is wired to the `simple` strategy, we need to test that a client can connect to the `commentami` http routes or websockets.

-Start the serve and then try to run the following scripts
+Start the server and then try to run the following scripts

 ```
 // Http client